awsdocs/aws-storagegateway-user-guide/doc_source/backup-netvault.md

 ## Backing Up Data to a Tape in the Quest NetVault Backup<a name="netvault-write-data-to-tape"></a>

 You create a backup job and write data to a virtual tape by using the same procedures you do with physical tapes\.
-For detailed information about how to back up data, see the [Quest NetVault Backup documentation](https://support.quest.com/technical-documents/netvault-backup/10.0.1/administration-guide/26#TOPIC-229714)\.
+For detailed information about how to back up data, see the [Quest NetVault Backup 12\.4 \- Administration Guide](https://support.quest.com/technical-documents/netvault-backup/12.4/administration-guide)\.

 ## Archiving a Tape by Using the Quest NetVault Backup<a name="netvault-archive-tape"></a>